 Restraining Orders – Domestic Abuse – 209A

-If you are a victim of domestic abuse or violence, you should first take steps to protect yourself on your children.
-Of course, if your are in fear of immediate danger call the police right away.
-You can apply for a restraining order at the Probate and Family Court or the District Court, and in an emergency there are on-call Judges that the police can contact to issue emergency restraining orders when the courts are closed.
+If you are a victim of domestic abuse or violence, you should first take steps to protect yourself from your children.
+Of course, if you are in fear of immediate danger call the police right away.
+You can apply for a restraining order at the Probate and Family Court or the District Court, and in an emergency, there are on-call Judges that the police can contact to issue emergency restraining orders when the courts are closed.

 Unfortunately, some people will abuse the restraining order process in an effort to gain an advantage in a divorce proceeding, or just as a way to have some removed from their home.
 If this occurs, you should call an experienced Massachusetts restraining order lawyer for help.
 In many instances, the order will not be extended at the return hearing when all the facts are presented clearly for the court.

 For unmarried couples, your legal rights are in some ways even more complicated, and you need to be more proactive as unmarried individuals.
 When living together, buying property, or sharing an apartment, conflict can erupt when you learn that you and your partner were not on the same page.